Mani007/cfundamentals/README.md

 1. for loop
 2. While loop (integer and boolean)
 3. Do while loop    (integer and boolean) - At least one execution is gaurenteed Make sure that you will not enter the infinite loop.
+> **continue;** // statement is used to just break out of the loop to next iteration by skipping some statements of the codes inside the loops.
-> break; // statment can be used to break out of the loops and switch cases
+> **break;** // statement can be used to break out of the loops and switch cases